howardisaacson/Intro-to-Astro-2021/Week2_numpy_astropy/README.md

 3) Short Tutorial on matplotlib (python plotting).
 Instructor screenshares, and:
    - Open Jupyter notebook in this respository from the command line as before.
    - Open `matplotlib_tutorial.ipynb`.
-Follow along as before as the instructor steps through the first few cells, then finish this one on your own too.
+Follow along as the instructor walks through basic plotting commands, then create a quick plot using what we learn.

 4) Writing prompt
    - Please create a Google Drive and share it with the instructors.
 Please keep all of your writing responses, completed tutorials, notes, etc. in this Drive.